-Over the last 12 months I have continued to hear loud and clear that visibility and accessibility of police officers is key, which has ultimately resulted in the investment of additional officers.
-I understand that road safety remains a concern, therefore additional resources were made available in 2022/23 to expand the work that the road safety team undertakes.
-I have also committed £400k to expand the use of average speed cameras in West Mercia.
+Over the last 12 months I have continued to hear loud and clear that visibility and accessibility of police officers is key, which has ultimately resulted in the investment of additional offices.
+However, there are also other priorities that the public have.
+I understand that road safety remains a concern, therefore additional investment in people and equipment to undertake more monitoring across the road network was made and I have approved a business case to expand the use of average speed cameras in West Mercia.
 I continue to be concerned about the ongoing threat of violence against women and girls, which has become ever more prevalent following the murder of Sarah Everard.
 The area of prevention has long been a focus of mine, as we look to a world where crime can be tackled at the root cause to prevent harm being caused.